 The 2020 Audi Q5 is a good value, as long as you’re judicious with options.

-Three powertrains and three trim levels means there is an 2020 Audi Q5 for just about everyone, so long as standard all-wheel drive is right up your alley.
+Three powertrains and three trim levels means there is a 2020 Audi Q5 for just about everyone, so long as standard all-wheel drive is right up your alley.

-We rate the Q5 at 8 out of 10.
+We rate the Q5 at 7 out of 10 for solid standard features and good options.
 The lineup starts at around $45,000 and can skyrocket toward $62,000 for a loaded SQ5 Prestige.
 At most steps along the way, those prices seem in line with our expectations.

 Even base Q5 Premiums are fitted with leather upholstery, power-adjustable front seats, a 7.0-inch digital instrument cluster screen, and a similarly sized infotainment screen with standard Apple CarPlay and Android Auto compatibility.
 What more could you want?

 The Premium Plus trim is more popular, and it seems worthwhile mainly for the 8.3-inch touchscreen, blind-spot monitors, adaptive cruise control, and a few other features.
 But it pushes the price above $50,000, and we aren’t big fans of the 19-inch wheels.